andywer/http-event-stream/README.md

       // Subscribe to some sample event emitter events.addEventListener("data", listener)

-      // Return function to unsubscribe from updates const unsubscribe = () => events.removeEventListener("data", listener)
+      // Return an unsubscribe function, so the stream can be terminated properly const unsubscribe = () => events.removeEventListener("data", listener) return unsubscribe
-      return unsubscribe
     }